Miro-H/miro-h.github.io/_pages/cv.md

 - [Swiss Hacking Challenge](https://www.swiss-hacking-challenge.ch/)
   - I coach and promote young Swiss cyber security talents.
 The SHC provides a platform for them to meet like-minded people and helps them to follow their passion and stay on the right track.
 We organize a national selection and train for the [European Cyber Security Challenge](https://europeancybersecuritychallenge.eu/).
 - **Candle-dipping:** I volunteer every year for this traditional event, mainly organized for families with small children.
 - **Videography:** From time to time I volunteer to create short movies for events with a good purpose, such as a skateboarding contest organized by a local sustainability-focussed	clothing brand.
+Click [here](https://www.mirohaller.ch) for some of my conent.